leanovate/doby/README.md

 // TODO: check the mime-type
 ```

-As the project evolves, the number of TODOs typically grows up.
+As the project evolves, the number of TODOs typically grows up and nobody take care of them seriously.

 With DoBy, a TODO must have an expiration date.